- Financial Assistance

 Parents who have more than one daughter at JCG should complete one form only.

 Applications for long term assistance will be considered in the Spring Term for an award the following September, so, for example, parents seeking assistance for Year 10, should apply in Year 9.

 Parents may apply for short term help at any point during the year.

 Please note that it may take several weeks for your application to be processed.

 Completed application forms along with the required Tax Assessment confirmation should be returned to the College by the date specified on the form (normally around the beginning of February).

 In order to be able to meet the deadline, parents will need to ensure that their income tax return is submitted online to the Tax Office as early as possible in January.
 Late applications will only be considered in exceptional circumstances.

-All assistance is subject to annual review.
+All financial assistance is subject to annual review.
 The size of the award is related to the level of parental income and so may vary from year to year (or cease altogether if there has been a significant increase).
+All parents are asked to make some contribution towards their daughter’s fees.
 Financial Assistance is awarded subject to satisfactory attendance, behaviour and academic performance.
 Awards may be withdrawn from students who fail to meet these conditions.
-Awards are decided by the Principal acting on the advice of the Finance Sub-Committee of the Governing Body.